• Recipes

 A fork taking a piece of chicken curry out of a silver bowl.

-This leftover chicken curry is a perfect way to use up leftover roast chicken.
+This quick & easy leftover chicken curry is a perfect way to use up leftover roast chicken.
 Mildly spiced so the whole family can enjoy, it's great for a quick midweek family dinner!

 A bowl of chicken curry with a bowl of rice and some mango chutney in the background.